Garden Animal Pest Control

 Step Two: Frequently check the bottom of the fence for spots where

-an animal can crawl under.
-Fortify these weak points.
+an animal can dig and crawl under.
+Fortify weak points.
 Consider rimming

-the fence with boards or bricks to deter animals from digging under the
+the fence with boards or bricks, to deter animals from digging under

 Step Three: There are a variety of products at your local garden store

 that produce varying degrees of success.
-These include concentrated urine
+These include concentrated fox

-from fox and other carnivore animals that are natural predators to garden
+urine and other carnivore animals ,that are natural predators to garden munching

 Step Four: Set out "Have-a-heart" or "Live Traps".
 These traps capture

-small animals without harming them.
-They then can be transferred to another
+animals without harming them.
+They can be transferred to another location

 transporting and release of wild animals.
 Some communities allow homeowners

-to trap the animals, but insist upon removal and release by an animal control
+to trap the animals, but insist upon removal and release or disposal by trained

 Step Five: Consider a cat.
 They do a great job keeping rabbits